Call For A Friendly Chat On: 01865 391187

 When a person goes into long-term residential or nursing home care, their property will normally have to be sold and the proceeds put towards the fees.

-The cost of live-in dementia care is usually similar or lower than the cost of residential care.
+The cost of live-in dementia care is usually similar to or lower than the cost of residential care.
 Mumby’s fully managed live-in care costs start from £1375 per week for a single person.
-Live in care is especially cost-effective for couples.
+Live-in care is especially cost-effective for couples.
 If more than one person needs care, a live-in carer will not cost as much as two residential home places.

 However, when calculating the cost of care, you should bear in mind that when a person stays in their own home, they will still need to pay for living costs.
 This will include costs such as bills and food as well as maintaining their home.
 The flip side is that they keep the appreciating asset of their home.

 Working out how to fund care for someone with dementia can be confusing.
-However, there are some simple steps you can take to ensure your loved one receives the care they need.
+However, you can take some simple steps to ensure your loved one receives the care they need.

 If you are caring for someone with dementia you should arrange a free assessment from the social services department of the local authority.
 This will help to identify what care your loved one needs.
 You can then request a means test if you believe your loved one might be eligible for financial assistance and has assets of less than £23,250.

 Your loved one may also be entitled to certain benefits.
 You should make sure they are receiving attendance allowance as this is not means-tested.
-This will give them a weekly amount of between £47.80 to £71.40, depending on their needs.
+This will give them a weekly amount of between £68.10 and £101.75, depending on their needs.

 You can find further advice on funding care on the NHS website

-If you would like to know more about the benefits of live in care for dementia patients, or how Mumby’s can help your loved one with dementia care, please call us on 0800 505 3511 for a friendly chat.
+If you would like to know more about the benefits of live-in care for dementia patients, or how Mumby’s can help your loved one with dementia care, please call us at 01865 391187 for a friendly chat.